 The woman raised her hand and I quickly turned my face away, to the right.
 I thought she was going to hit me for removing her child’s hands from my thigh.
 I thought so because she was wearing a scowl.
 I was wrong; she raised her hand to adjust her scarf which had sloped down to the back of her neck.
 She hadn’t said a word since we left Zaria.

-Her elder daughter signaled to her to see a place which seemed as though they knew when we got to Jaji and she smiled.
+Her elder daughter signalled to her to see a place which seemed as though they knew when we got to Jaji and she smiled.
 The woman smiled for the first time since we started our journey to Kaduna.

 Her baby’s little hands were cute, but they irritated me.
 I couldn’t stand to look at her.
 The child was all over me, crawling like a slug, poking fingers into my nose, reaching for my ears.